 Fortunately, there are a few ways to spot and remove weed grasses before they become a major pain.

-Why do weed grasses appear?
+Why do UK weed grasses appear?

-In the UK, weed grasses can appear on your lawn after seeds have been dropped by birds or have been simply laying dormant in the soil until they have had good conditions to grow.
-Weed grasses are more likely to appear in compacted, drought-stricken lawns that are also excessively mown.
-These conditions put the lawn and current grass under stress, allowing for the weed grasses to thrive.
+In the UK, weed grasses can appear on your lawn after birds have dropped seeds or have been laid dormant in the soil until they have the conditions to grow.
+These grasses are more likely to appear in compacted, drought-stricken lawns that are also excessively mown.
+Conditions like this put the lawn under stress and allow the weed grasses to thrive.

-What type of weed grasses are there?
+What types of weed grasses are there in the UK?

-Why is it a problem?
+Why are UK weed grasses a problem?

 Re-seeding is also an important practice in lawns.
 It is not unusual for some grass to die in flooding or drought conditions, but this does open pockets for weed grasses to grow in.
-By reseeding, you can ensure that the majority of your lawn is made up of grass, and not grass and a layer of thatch.
+By reseeding, you can ensure that most of your lawn is made up of grass, not grass and a layer of thatch.

 If weed grasses have overtaken your lawn, it is better to consider removing the turf entirely and starting from scratch.